rails/rails/guides/source/action_view_overview.md

 <%= render :partial => "product", :collection => @products %>
 ```

 When a partial is called with a pluralized collection, then the individual instances of the partial have access to the member of the collection being rendered via a variable named after the partial.
-In this case, the partial is +_product+ , and within the +_product+ partial, you can refer to +product+ to get the instance that is being rendered.
+In this case, the partial is `_product` , and within the `_product` partial, you can refer to `product` to get the instance that is being rendered.

 You can use a shorthand syntax for rendering collections.
-Assuming @products is a collection of +Product+ instances, you can simply write the following to produce the same result:
+Assuming @products is a collection of `Product` instances, you can simply write the following to produce the same result:

 ```erb
 <%= render @products %>